lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Another short-term requirement of 2.0-alpha3 was that frontends to :program:`iptables` like :program:`firewalld` or :program:`ufw` be disabled, to work more smoothly with MicroK8s.
 This is also no longer necessary in most cases.

-To re-enable packet filters, select your operating system below and follow the corresponding instructions while still logged in as a user other than ``lockss``, with the ability to use :program:`sudo` to run commands as ``root`` [#fn1]_ :
+To re-enable packet filters, select your operating system below and follow the corresponding instructions while still logged in as a privileged user other than ``lockss`` privileged user who can become root via :program:`sudo` [#fnprivileged]_:

 .. tabs::